bytebase/bytebase.com-old/docs/document-write-guide.md

 # ✍️ Document write guide

-This section attempts to show the easily steps about writing a document.
-First, let's look at the structure.
+This section shows the steps of writing a document.

 ## The structure of `.md` file